-Chips runs Red Hat Enterprise Linux Version 4, which is the old, stable, and preferred release for the CAD tools.
+Tera runs Linux CentOS 6.6, which is the old, stable, and preferred release for the CAD tools.
 If you aren't already familiar with Linux, follow this tutorial to learn your away around.

 You can create, view, and manipulate files by typing commands into the terminal.
 Type ls to list the contents of your directory.
 You'll initially see "charlie" as the only entry.
 We'll return to this special entry later.
-To create a new subdirectory, type when you ls again, you'll see
+To create a new subdirectory, type mkdir IC_CAD when you ls again, you'll see charlie $IC_CAD To$ create a new file, type gedit foo ls -l gives you a longer listing showing more information about the files: